overminder/kitchen-sink/plt-and-algo/incremental-tc/BENCH.md

 ## Per-Module Type Inferencing (stlc)

-This is what GHC does -- There's no module-level cycles.
+An obvious optimization is to disallow module-level cycles (but still treat intra-module bindings as arbitrarily recursive bindings).
+This is what GHC does -- There're no module-level cycles.
 Once a module type-checks, its "contributed bindings" never changes.

 This gives okay speed up on large modules (because inside a module we still allow arbitrary recursive definitions), and makes small modules super fast